Carrie003/Vicious-Delicious/README.md

 A token.js authentication file is required to build the app.
 This is for API access for image hosting.

-Please e-mail viciousdeliciousapp@gmail.com for app development requests.
+Please e-mail viciousdeliciousapp@gmail.com for requests or inquiries.

 # Building the App